 Enter the email address you signed up with and we'll email you a link to reset your password.

-Recommended Coworking Spaces in Kaliningrad and nearby
+Top Coworking Spaces in Kaliningrad and Nearby

-Recent Reviews in Kaliningrad
+Recent Reviews of Shared Office Space in Kaliningrad

 Known as being the "City of Philosophers" due to the fact that Kaliningrad was the birthplace and home to one of the world's greatest philosopher, Immanuel Kant, his tomb is near the 14th Century walls of the Cathedral.